powdr-labs/powdr/book/src/hello_world.md

 ```

 > Note that CLI proof verification works analogously for eSTARK, without the setup step and using the Goldilocks field instead of Bn254.

+> You can check https://github.com/powdr-labs/powdr-hello-world for more details